borbware/unity-basics-course/tooltips/vscode-setup.md

 ## Unity side setup

-* Include the *Visual Studio Code Editor* Package in your projects
+* Include the *Visual Studio Editor* Package in your projects
   * If you removed it, you can add it in *Window > Package Manager*
+  * ***Historical note:*** Yes, it says Visual Studio Editor, without the "Code".
+Previously, the *Visual Studio Code Editor* package was used; as of 2023, it is considered a legacy package.
 * Set VS Code as your Unity default editor
   * *Edit > Preferences > External Tools > External Script Editor*
   * You might have to click the *Regenerate project files* button to get all features working